krasserm/krasserm.github.io/_posts/2019-03-14-bayesian-neural-networks.md

 *You can find the notebook for this article [here](https://nbviewer.jupyter.org/github/krasserm/bayesian-machine-learning/blob/master/bayesian_neural_networks.ipynb).
 It is part of the [bayesian-machine-learning](https://github.com/krasserm/bayesian-machine-learning) repo on Github.*

 This article demonstrates how to implement and train a Bayesian neural network with Keras following the approach described in [Weight Uncertainty in Neural Networks](https://arxiv.org/abs/1505.05424) (*Bayes by Backprop*).
 The implementation is kept simple for illustration purposes and uses Keras 2.2.4 and Tensorflow 1.12.0.
-For more advanced implementations of Bayesian learning methods for neural networks consider using [Tensorflow Probability](https://www.tensorflow.org/probability), for example.
+For more advanced implementations of Bayesian methods for neural networks consider using [Tensorflow Probability](https://www.tensorflow.org/probability), for example.

 Bayesian neural networks differ from plain neural networks in that their weights are assigned a probability distribution instead of a single value or point estimate.
 These probability distributions describe the uncertainty in weights and can be used to estimate uncertainty in predictions.
 Training a Bayesian neural network via variational inference learns the parameters of these distributions instead of the weights directly.